 If you’re interested in protecting yourself from harmful encumbrances, you should consider requesting a general warranty deed.
 This type of warranty guarantees there are no encumbrances against the property other than those outlined in the deed.

-Summary: Encumbrances Can Be Your Friend
+The Bottom Line: Encumbrances Can Be Your Friend

 Many encumbrances exist to protect the value of the property and make it more convenient for everyone involved.
 The key is to be informed and know how the encumbrance could possibly affect the property in the future.